-• Comprehensive Projects: Comprehensive projects include a continuum of services and systems and policy changes and comprise all of the following: Public and/or professional education and training, outreach, delivery of screening and diagnostic services, follow-up navigation, data collection and tracking, and systems improvement.

-• Evidence Based: CPRIT's service grants are intended to fund effective and efficient systems of delivery of prevention services based on the existing body of knowledge about and evidence for cancer prevention in ways that far exceed current performance in a given service area.
-The provision of clinical services must comply with established and current national guidelines (eg, US Preventive Services Task Force [USPSTF], American Cancer Society, etc).
+- Comprehensive Projects: Comprehensive projects include a continuum of services and systems and policy changes and comprise all of the following: Public and/or professional education and training, outreach, delivery of screening and diagnostic services, follow-up navigation, data collection and tracking, and systems improvement. - Evidence Based: CPRIT's service grants are intended to fund effective and efficient systems of delivery of prevention services based on the existing body of knowledge about and evidence for cancer prevention in ways that far exceed current performance in a given service area.
+The provision of clinical services, including rescreening at the appropriate interval, must comply with established and current national guidelines (eg, US Preventive Services Task Force [USPSTF], American Cancer Society, etc).